 Add potatoes to a sheet pan lined with foil, and cook for 15 minutes undisturbed.

 Use a fork or cake tester to test their doneness.
 If the fork goes in without any resistance, pull the potatoes and keep them aside.
-Be careful not to burn yourself or the surface where you hold them (use hot pads if leaving on the counter).
+Be careful not to burn yourself or the surface where you hold them (use hot pads if leaving them on the counter).
 Don't worry if the potatoes are slightly (keyword, slightly) undercooked - these will get cooked once again when you bake the casserole.

-Prepare the rest of your ingredients as indicated while your potatoes cook (cut veggies, crack and beat eggs).
+Prepare the rest of your ingredients as indicated while your potatoes cook (cut veggies, crack, and beat eggs).
 In a bowl, whisk together the eggs, milk, salt, black pepper, and chipotle powder.
 Set aside.

 Step 2 - Brown the Sausage